shakked/InstManager-Public/Privacy_Policy.md

 This policy is effective March 12th, 2016
 Last revised: March 12th, 2016

-This privacy policy governs your use of the software application **InstManager** for mobile devices that was created by Zachary Shakked.
+This privacy policy governs your use of the software application **Manager for Instagram** for mobile devices that was created by Zachary Shakked.

-InstManager is an Instagram analytics tool that enabled brands to see very insightful analytics on their accounts.
+Manager for Instagram is an Instagram analytics tool that enabled brands to see very insightful analytics on their accounts.

 ##What information does the Application obtain and how is it used?